JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 “What are we going to do there?”
 I asked and without hestiation, Andrew said, “Don’t worry.
 It will be fun.”

-We walked down that alley and up a staircase.
+With that settled we all walked down that alley and up the open and accessible fire escape staircase up one level

+.
 The building was weird as if it were built as a tiered wedding cake with one huge layer on the ground floor and two towers jutting out above it.

 So we climbed up those stairs and soon enough were wandering on a weird non-roof with terraces jutting out around each of the towers.